8 Best Fall Detection Devices of 2024: Our Experts Tested and Reviewed

 Combined with a medical alert system, fall detection can provide an important second layer of protection.
 You will have peace of mind knowing help is on the way even if you don’t push the help button.

-We do not recommend Life Alert since it doesn’t offer fall detection, in addition to other major drawbacks, like a three-year contract, high fees, and pushy sales tactics.
+We do not recommend Life Alert because it doesn’t offer fall detection and has other major drawbacks, like a three-year contract, high fees, and pushy sales tactics.

 Going with any of these companies can give you more confidence to go out on your own and do the things you enjoy.
 It also can assure your friends and loved ones that you have access to help when they can’t be there.